Jair Bolsonaro, Brazil's former president, arrested days before starting decades-long prison sentence

 He remains a key figure in Brazilian politics, despite being ineligible to run again at least until 2030, after a separate ruling by Brazil's top electoral court.
 Polls show he would be a strong candidate in next year's vote if allowed to run.

-Bolsonaro is an ally of U.S. President Donald Trump, who has called his trial a "witch hunt."
-Bolsonaro was mentioned in a July order by the U.S. administration raising tariffs on several Brazilian exports by 50%.
-Trump on Friday dropped most of the higher tariffs on Brazilian exports.
+Bolsonaro is an ally of President Trump, who has called his trial a "witch hunt."
+Bolsonaro was mentioned in a July threat by the U.S. administration to raise tariffs on several Brazilian exports by 50%.
+In late July, Mr. Trump followed through on that threat, raising tariffs by 40%, writing in a July 30 executive order that "Members of the Government of Brazil are also politically persecuting a former President of Brazil."

+However, on Thursday, Mr. Trump signed an executive order removing tariffs on Brazilian beef, coffee and other goods.

+Mr. Trump cited "various officials" whom he said advised him that "certain agricultural imports from Brazil should no longer be subject" to the 40% tariff, in part because of progress the U.S. has made in its trade negotiations with Brazil.